 Since Vulture is a pop-culture website and not, uh, a string-theory website, we have absolutely no place offering expertise about which duo should be the rightful recipient of the prize.
 So we did the only reasonable thing we could think of: Reach out to a bunch of actual Nobel physics laureates and ask for their very legit, very respected, very intelligent opinions on the subject.
 Knowing our inquiry was all in good fun, seven laureates were nice enough to weigh in on television’s hottest STEM showdown.
-Here’s what they had to say when it came down to a theorists vs. scientists debate, with some interviews condensed for clarity.
+Here’s what they had to say when it came down to a theorists vs. scientists debate.

 Robert Laughlin (1998, for the explanation of the fractional quantum Hall effect)